viaduct-ai/kustomize-sops/README.md

 ### Exec Plugin

-[kustomize exec plugins](https://kubernetes-sigs.github.io/kustomize/guides/plugins/#exec-plugins) offers a simpler installation and dependency management alternative to [kustomize Go plugin](https://kubernetes-sigs.github.io/kustomize/guides/plugins/#go-plugins) at the cost of debugability (error messages are swallowed).
+[kustomize exec plugins](https://kubernetes-sigs.github.io/kustomize/guides/plugins/#exec-plugins) offers a simpler installation and dependency management alternative to [kustomize Go plugin](https://kubernetes-sigs.github.io/kustomize/guides/plugins/#go-plugins).
 By popular demand, we now offer support for KSOPS as a kustomize exec plugin.

 Currently, the new KSOPS exec plugin is opt-in.
 It is installed as a new plugin, `ksops-exec`, when you run `make install`.
 To switch a manifest to use the new exec plugin, you can simply change the `kind` in the generator manifest.